Stanislava Staša Zajović: Biography

 She organized numerous educational activities focusing on women’s human rights, women’s peace politics, inter-ethnic and inter-cultural solidarity, women and power, women and anti-militarism.
 She was instrumental in expanding the network of Women in Black in the world.
 For example, in her book Mujeres en pie de paz, Carmen Magallón relates that Staša's visit to Spain in 1993, her ideas and commitment, influenced the creation of the group Women in Black in that country.

 Staša Zajović is the author of numerous essays, articles and supplements in local, regional and international media, magazines and publications on women and politics, reproductive rights, war, nationalism and militarism, women’s resistance to war, and anti militarism (1992–present).
+In 2017, Staša Zajović signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.